 There has never been a more exciting time to become a Greater Manchester nurse.
-The Greater Manchester Health and Social Care Partnership aims to recruit nurses in Greater Manchester, growing the profession and opening up opportunities for current, returning and future practitioners.
+The NHS Greater Manchester Integrated Care aims to recruit nurses in Greater Manchester, growing the profession and opening up opportunities for current, returning and future practitioners.

 Nursing is, very simply, a vital profession, essential to everyone’s health, and our society.
 There’s nowhere better to be a nurse than Greater Manchester, where the choice of roles and career paths is as diverse as the area itself.
 This page provides more information on the Greater Manchester Nursing offer.